Josh's Record - Shapiro For Governor

 • After four successful years, Josh is re-elected as Attorney General.

-In his second term as our Attorney General, Josh continues to take on the big fights, stand up for the people of Pennsylvania, and enforce the law without fear or favor.
+In his second term as Attorney General, Josh continued to take on the big fights, stand up for the people of Pennsylvania, and enforce the law without fear or favor.

-Josh is fighting our country’s opioid epidemic, leading a bipartisan group of Attorneys General to take on major American pharmaceutical manufacturers — and he’s gone after CEOs like the Sackler Family of Purdue Pharma for their role in perpetuating this crisis.
+Josh fought our country’s opioid epidemic, leading a bipartisan group of Attorneys General to take on major American pharmaceutical manufacturers — and held CEOs like the Sackler Family of Purdue Pharma accountable for their role in perpetuating this crisis.

 After an investigation revealed that the construction company Hawbaker, Inc. was stealing its workers’ retirement, health, and welfare money, Josh prosecuted the largest prevailing wage criminal case on record — in Pennsylvania and in the United States.
-He charged Hawbaker Inc. with four counts of wage theft, and those Pennsylvania workers will now get back every penny of the $20 million this company stole from them.
+He charged Hawbaker Inc. with four counts of wage theft, and those Pennsylvania workers got back every penny of the $20 million this company stole from them.

 Josh led the coalition to create a statewide Police Misconduct Database in Pennsylvania, requiring local police departments to submit red flags filed against police offices and check the database for misconduct claims against an officer before hiring them.
 Josh brought members of the Legislative Black Caucus and law enforcement leaders together, and thanks to their hard work and collaboration, Pennsylvania became one of the first states to enact bipartisan police reform in the wake of George Floyd’s murder by a Minneapolis police officer.
 Josh launched the database standing with Michelle Kenney, whose son Antwon Rose, was killed by an East Pittsburgh police officer in 2018.